H.R. 842: Nancy Gardner Sewell Medicare Multi-Cancer Early Detection Screening Coverage Act

 What would H.R.
 842 do?

-H.R.
-842 would let Medicare cover certain multi-cancer early detection tests starting in 2028.
-These tests are designed to screen for multiple cancers at once, often with a blood sample.
+It would let Medicare cover certain multi-cancer early detection tests starting in 2028.
+These tests are designed to screen for several cancers at once, usually from a single blood sample.

 When would Medicare start covering these cancer blood tests?

-Coverage would start on January 1, 2028, if the test meets the bill's standards and Medicare approves it through the national coverage process.
+Coverage would begin January 1, 2028, but only if a test meets the bill's standards and Medicare clears it through the national coverage process.
+Nothing is covered automatically.

 Who could get a Medicare-covered multi-cancer test under H.R.
 842?

-People on Medicare Part A or Part B could qualify, but the bill says Medicare generally could not pay if you had already reached the yearly age cutoff or had the test in the previous 11 months.
+People on Medicare Part A or Part B, as long as you are under the yearly age cutoff and have not had one of these tests in the past 11 months.

 What is the age cutoff in H.R.
 842?

-How often would Medicare pay for a multi-cancer early detection test?
+How often would Medicare pay for one of these tests?

-Usually no more than once every 11 months.
-That limit would stop applying if a covered test later gets a grade of A or B from the U.S. Preventive Services Task Force.
+Generally no more than once every 11 months.
+That limit would drop away if a covered test later earns a grade of A or B from the U.S. Preventive Services Task Force.

 Would H.R.
 842 replace mammograms or colon cancer screening?

-No. The bill says Medicare coverage for multi-cancer tests cannot be used to affect existing screening coverage for breast, cervical, colorectal, lung, or prostate cancer.
+No. The bill says this new coverage cannot be used to cut existing Medicare screening for breast, cervical, colorectal, lung, or prostate cancer.
+It adds an option instead of swapping one out.

 What is the current status of H.R.
 842?